Division of Languages and Literature

 - Recommendation from Division of Languages & Literature faculty

-More information regarding admission requirements, tuition & fees, financial aid and campus life can be found at:
+More information regarding general admission requirements, tuition & fees, financial aid and campus life can be found at:

 In addition to the course content, in each course with an ENG prefix you will encounter a series of assignments and discussions that are designed to provide consistency and scaffolding as you work toward the program’s capstone project, the Teacher Work Sample and Two-Week Unit Plan.
 Below are descriptions and expectations for each: